 - Kensington-wise, you’re bound to need to stop off for a spot of refreshment during your jaunts.
-I’ve written an article on the best cafes and coffee shops in Kensington that you shouldn’t miss when you do.
+We’ve written an article on the best cafes and coffee shops in Kensington, London that you shouldn’t miss when you do.

-- Looking for somewhere to stay?
-Check out my insider’s guide to the best places to stay in London.
+Looking for somewhere to stay?
+Check out our insider’s guide to the best places to stay in London.

 Love This?
 Save and Share on Pinterest!

-PS, why not also follow my London board for the ultimate London inspiration.
+PS, why not also follow our London board for the ultimate London inspiration.